MiroslavSvec/project-3/README.md

 - Redesigned statistic page base on existing theme for the template.
 - Added [statistics.json](/data/riddle-game/statistics.json) for storing all finished games
+- Added functionality to sort the profiles in [statistics.json](/data/riddle-game/statistics.json) based on the `correct_answers`
+- Redesigned score system

 #### Fixed